dbeniamin/Python_Selenium_automation/README.md

 2. Paste the content into a new Python file (e.g., `my_dropdown_unittest_script.py`).
 3. Save the file and run.

 You can customize the scripts as needed for your own testing scenarios.
-Additionally, ensure you have the required dependencies installed as mentioned in the Installation section.
+Additionally, ensure you have the required dependencies installed as mentioned in the Requirements section.

 Feel free to explore the scripts in the repository and adapt them to suit your automation needs.